jwoudenberg/blogpost-drag-and-drop/README.md

 And with that the we've completed the hard work for this particular example.
 You don't have to take my word for it!
 You can find the complete source code for this example [here][].

-## Third and final example, an outline editor
+## Last example: an outline editor

 Our final example is an outline editor.
 An outline is a tool for organizing our thoughts on a subject, but creating a list of concepts related to the thought, each of which have their own related thoughts, and so forth.
 Take the following example: